BruceHoudini/PixelGraphicConverter/README.md

 <h3>Updates</h3>
 In reverse chronological order.
 <ul>
+<li>Added driver-overview.pdf which is, unsuprisingly, an overview of the driver class.
+This class is the program's entry point and is the only way to specify images and modification options before program execution.
+A poor man's interface.</li>
+<li>Added Ordered dithering using 4x4 Bayer Matrix for color-palette reduction.</li>
 <li>Changed name from UselessGifTextGifConverter to PixelGraphicConverter as the old name is no longer accurate and also because I have been told that self-deprication is not an attractive trait in a man.
 <li>Added Floyd-Steinberg dithering for color-palette reduction.</li>
 <li>Added alternate color palettes and color replacement options (64 color NES model and 15bit SNES model).</li>